-While The Diplomat isn’t out until April 20, 2023, fans are already comparing it to The Night Agent and suggesting that fans of that series will find that The Diplomat is the perfect next watch.
-Keri Russell stars as Kate, the U.S. Ambassador to the United Kingdom, who is tasked with dealing with everything from international crises to strategic alliances.
+Fans are already comparing The Diplomat to The Night Agent so it’s only logical you should watch it.
+Keri Russell stars as Kate, the U.S. Ambassador to the U.K., who is tasked with dealing with everything from international crises to strategic alliances.
 But while Kate feels pressures on the job, she also has to deal with struggles at home involving her husband Hal (Rufus Sewell), who also happens to be a career diplomat.

 The Diplomat hails from Debora Cahn, who was the writer and executive producer of the last two seasons of Homeland and started her career as a writer for The West Wing.
 Thus, she’s no stranger to the political thriller genre.
 With the ties with politics, planned attacks, and someone looking out for the U.S. president, the show is in the same wheelhouse as The Night Agent, making it a perfect next watch.

 Renewed for a second season though no details have been announced about when that might debut, Bodyguard shares a lot of similarities with The Night Agent.
 Notably, both center around a man who is trained and skilled in combat, and assigned to protect someone being hunted.
 In this political thriller, David Budd (Game of Thrones’ Richard Madden) is a British Army war veteran who has been assigned to protect the Home Secretary Julia (Keeley Hawes).